-Are you contemplating a new concept and look forward to actualizing it?
+Are you contemplating a new concept and looking forward to actualizing it?
 If so, you need product requirements documents to guide you in accomplishing this goal.
 A product requirements document refers to a detailed framework that describes your concept, what you need to accomplish it, funding, and how you will achieve it.
 Every developer needs this document, more so if you are looking for funding from stakeholders and other investors.

 Features of a PRD

 An actionable product requirements document should capture the following details:

 - What makes the project unique in terms of functionality?

 Ideally, it is a road map to launching a new idea.